 U.S. 33 Realignment Through City Of Goshen

-The realignment of U.S. 33 through the City of Goshen will break ground in May 2016.
+The realignment of U.S. 33 through the City of Goshen began in May 2016.
 The project will re-route U.S. 33 away from the city’s downtown historic district and includes a bridge over the railroad tracks, a bridge over Lincoln and Cottage avenues and the widening of U.S. 33/Pike Street from S.R.
 15/Third Street to the Elkhart River.

 (Image courtesy of Goshen Engineering)